uvatmvf/LearnAngular/README.md

 # LearnAngular
 Learn the basics of Angular

-A hello world++ exercise for .Net Core 5 with Angular components
+Tutorial exercises with Angular components.
+Implemented in .Net 5.